Baby Name Uniqueness Score Calculator

 Stephanie Ben-Joseph headshot Stephanie Ben-Joseph

 Choosing a baby name is exciting—and sometimes stressful—because it can feel like you’re balancing two goals at once: familiarity (easy to spell, pronounce, and recognize) and originality (a name that doesn’t show up three times in the same classroom).
-This calculator is designed to give you a quick, plain‑English estimate of where a name sits on a “common ↔ rare” spectrum using a simple scoring rule and a defined list of commonly used names.
+This calculator gives you a quick, plain‑English estimate of where a name sits on a “common ↔ rare” spectrum using a simple scoring rule and a defined list of recent popular names.

 Important: this score is an approximation.
 Real name popularity varies a lot by country, state/province, decade, language community, spelling variants, and cultural trends.
 Use this as a starting point for discussion—not as an official rarity certificate.